 Ecological Impact of Moving Plants Across International Borders

 That beautiful flowering plant growing outside your hotel balcony may look innocent enough.
 You might even consider gathering a few seeds or taking a root clipping home so you can grow it in your backyard.
-But resist the temptation of sneaking plants over borders.
+You must resist the temptation of sneaking plants over borders though.

 About International Travel with Plants